bjthorpe/TinyViking/Instructions.markdown

 ```

 - turn on ssh
+- set WiFi country to GB
 - set timezone
+- turn on and connect to WiFi
 - expand the filesystem

 - set each pi's hostname as "somestring"_unique_number eg RaspberyPi_01